-The WM_COLORMAP_WINDOWS property (of type WINDOW) on a top-level window is a list of the IDs of windows that may need colormaps installed that differ from the colormap of the top-level window.
+The WM\COLORMAP\WINDOWS property (of type WINDOW) on a top-level window is a list of the IDs of windows that may need colormaps installed that differ from the colormap of the top-level window.
 The window manager will watch this list of windows for changes in their colormap attributes.
 The top-level window is always (implicitly or explicitly) on the watch list.
-For the details of this mechanism, see the section called "Colormaps"
+For the details of this mechanism, see Colormaps